 Keep in mind, upload speeds from internet providers are often significantly lower than download speeds.
 Some fiber-optic providers, however, do offer upload speeds comparable to their advertised download speeds.

-These download and upload times are estimates and based on a constant speed.
-As mentioned above, there are many factors, such as number of connected devices and types of internet activities performed, that can affect internet speeds and the time it takes to perform a given task.
+These download and upload times are estimates, based on a constant speed.
+As mentioned above, there are many factors, such as the number of connected devices and types of internet activities performed, that can affect internet speeds and the time it takes to perform a given task.

-Shop internet providers, plans and speeds in your area with Allconnect®.
-We’ll help you find and compare plans with good internet speeds for your home.
+Shop internet providers, plans and speeds in your area with our internet experts.
+We’ll help you find and compare plans with good internet speeds for your home and unique needs.